ddhaiby/Cyber2D/README.md

 - In a console of the root project run the following line
   - npm i
   - npm run start
-- The console should show you a link.
-It looks like _http://localhost:1234/_.
-In a browser write this localhost link to see the game
+- The console should show you a link - usually _http://localhost:1234/_.
+In a browser use this link to see the game.
 - You are ready!
 You can now use Visual Studio code to make your change.
 When you save your changes, the browser page automatically refreshes so you can see and debug your work.

 #### _Long version_